danigorbaciov/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 Parameter `data-directory` sets the location of LevelDB database folder.
 In this database stored blockchain data and state.

-Using parameter `leveldb-cache-size` you can set the size of theinternal cache of LevelDB database.
+Use `leveldb-cache-size` parameter to set the size of the internal cache of LevelDB database.

 **Note:** The number of bytes should be given to set the cache size parameter.
 But you can use size units: <ul><li>K - for kilobyte</li><li>M - for megabytes</li><li>G - for gigabytes</li></ul>

-### Network settings
+### Network Settings

 In `network` section P2P network related settings could be set.

 Use `file` parameter to set the location of peers database.
 In this database node stores lists of known and blacklisted peers.
 By default, the path is resolved with regard to base `directory` from `waves` section.

-Using `declared-address` parameter you can set the external IP address and port number of the node.
+Use `declared-address` parameter to set the external IP address and port number of the node.
 It’s necessary to work behind NAT in most cloud hosting, where the machine does not interface directly with the external address.
 If you do not specify it, then your node connects to the P2P network, but it won’t listen to incoming connections so other nodes will not be able to connect.
 Other nodes are connected to your node using these data.
 The format of this parameter is "\[ip-address\]:\[port\]".

-Using parameter `bind-address` you can set the IP address of local network interface on which Waves Node will accept incoming connections.
+Use `bind-address` parameter to set the IP address of local network interface on which Waves Node will accept incoming connections.
 By default, node binds to `0.0.0.0` that means that it will listen on all available network adapters.

 Use `port` parameter to set the network port number to which other Waves nodes will connect.
 Check that the port is reachable from outside otherwise, your node will connect to P2P network only using outgoing connections.
 If this the port is taken by other application, your node won’t start.

-Parameter `node-name` could be used to set the name of your node visible to other participants of the P2P network.
+`node-name` parameter can be used to set the name of your node visible to other participants of the P2P network.
 The name transmitted during initial handshake.
 In the default configuration, this parameter is commented out, which leads to random name generation.

-Parameter `nonce` is sent during a handshake.
+`nonce` parameter is sent during a handshake.
 By default, it’s not set and nonce will be generated randomly.
 This value is used to distinguish nodes connected from one IP address.

 The `known-peers` parameter stores the list of bootstrap nodes to which your node will establish outgoing connections while initializing.
 By default it set to Testnet nodes.

-The `peers-data-residence-time` parameter could be used to set the period of time during which the node stores information about external peer since last communication session with it.
+The `peers-data-residence-time` parameter can be used to set the period of time during which the node stores information about external peer since last communication session with it.

 **Note:** All time span parameters are set in milliseconds.
 But duration units can be used to shorten the value.
 Supported units are: <ul><li>s - second, seconds</li><li>m - muinute, minutes</li><li>h - hour, hours</li><li>d - day, days</li></ul> For usage examples see the default configuration file above.

-Parameter `black-list-residence-time` could be used to set the period of time for which information about external peer stays in the blacklist.
+`black-list-residence-time` parameter can be used to set the period of time for which information about external peer stays in the blacklist.

 Use `max-inbound-connections` parameter to set the maximum number of simultaneous inbound connections handled by the node.

 Use `max-outbound-connections` parameter to limit the number of outgoing network connections.

-Using `max-single-host-connections` parameter you can specify the allowed number of network connections made from single IP address.
+Use `max-single-host-connections` parameter to specify the allowed number of network connections made from single IP address.

-Parameter `connection-timeout` could be used to change the network communication timeout.
+`connection-timeout` parameter can be used to change the network communication timeout.

-Parameter `outbound-buffer-size`is used to set the network buffer size.
+`outbound-buffer-size` parameter is used to set the network buffer size.
 Better leave the default value, incorrect buffer size could lead to node malfunction.

-Parameter `max-unverified-peers` could be used to change the maximum size of the buffer to store information about peers during handshake process.
+`max-unverified-peers` parameter can be used to change the maximum size of the buffer to store information about peers during handshake process.

 Use `enable-peers-exchange` parameter to enable requesting and sending the information about peers.

-Parameter `enable-blacklisting` allows to enable or disable blacklisting of peers.
+`enable-blacklisting` parameter allows to enable or disable blacklisting of peers.

 Use `peers-broadcast-interval` parameter to set the period of time between broadcasts of known peers list to other nodes.

-Using `handshake-timeout` parameter it is possible to set time period to wait for reply during handshake.
+Use `handshake-timeout` parameter to set time period to wait for reply during handshake.
 In case of no reply the peer will be blacklisted.

 In `upnp` section you can set the UPnP settings.
-Actually, those settings are useful only if you ran your Waves node on the home network where the node could ask your router to establish a tunnel.
+Actually, those settings are useful only if you run your Waves node on the home network where the node can ask your router to establish a tunnel.
 By default, this functionality is disabled.
-Use`enable`parameter of`upnp`to enable this functionality.
+Use `enable` parameter of `upnp` to enable this functionality.

-In `traffic-logger` section you can enable or disable logging of some of incoming or outgoing network messages.
+In `traffic-logger` section you can enable or disable logging of some of the incoming or outgoing network messages.
 Network messages are logged at TRACE level.

-### Wallet settings
+### Wallet Settings

 In `wallet` section you can configure wallet built in Waves node.

 Use `file` parameter to set the path to the wallet file.
 By default, the path to the file is calculated relative to the base application directory.

-Parameter `password` could be used to set the password string to protect the wallet file.
+`password` parameter is used to set the password string to protect the wallet file.

-Using `seed` parameter you could recreate an existing wallet on a new node.
+`seed` parameter is used to recreate an existing wallet on a new node.
 Provide the BASE58 string of your seed here.
-If you don’t have any existing wallet comment out this parameter and start the node.
+If you don’t have any existing wallet, comment out this parameter and start the node.
 During the first run, the application will create a new wallet with a random seed for you.
 In this case, the seed will be displayed in the application log.
 If you miss it or if you don’t want to check the log files, it will also be available in REST API using the wallet/seed method.

 **Warning:** The wallet is a critical part of your node.
 Better to create its file in a safe and protected location.
 Don’t forget to backup your wallet’s file.
 It’s recommended to remove the seed from the configuration file immediately after the start of the node.
-If an attacker gains access to this seed string, he has access to all your funds on all your addresses!
+If an attacker gains access to this seed string, he has the access to all your funds on all your addresses!

-#### Update wallet's settings
+#### Update Wallet's Settings

 If you want to run the node with another wallet, use one of the following instuctions:

 * Replace `wallet.dat` file with the file which contains SEED phrase of another wallet.

 OR

 * Delete/copy to another location your `wallet.dat` file for making directory `/wallet` empty.
 Then update SEED in config file.

 Restart the node.
 After restarting the node will use another wallet settings.

-### Blockchain settings
+### Blockchain Settings

 Here you can select the blockchain type or create your own blockchain.